 Tax Aide and the Driver Safety Program are our two most visible community service programs and they are run by our volunteers.
 We also have livable communities teams and advocacy teams (state legislature and congressional district).

-In 2013, we are creating a new structure for our volunteers, splitting the state into three (3) Grand Divisions – East, Middle and West.
-Each will be governed by a Volunteer Director, partnered with a state staff member, who will sit on the Executive Council.
+In 2013, we created a new structure for our volunteers, splitting the state into three (3) Grand Divisions – East, Middle and West.
+Each division team is led by a Volunteer Director, partnered with a state staff member, who will sit on the Executive Council.

 Products/Services/Discounts: AARP offers a wide range of discounted products and services that our members want and need.
 Our great size and reputation enable us to make positive changes in the marketplace that benefit our members.
 AARP imposes high standards on partner companies to ensure that products and services offered represent the best possible value for our members.
 Benefit and discount offers currently span health products, travel and leisure products, and life event services.
 Specific products include Medicare supplemental insurance; member discounts on rental cars, cruises, vacation packages and lodging; special offers on technology and gifts; pharmacy services; legal services; and long-term care insurance.